-In the first seven months of 2022, EBRD recorded a loss of close to €1.66 billion as per its unaudited financial accounts, driven by a €1.5 billion revaluation of equity investments in Russia, Ukraine and Belarus and a €1.3 billion increase in expected credit loss reserves against loans based in these countries.
+In 2022, the EBRD recorded a loss of over €1.1 billion according to its audited financial accounts, driven by a €1.15 billion revaluation of equity investments in Russia, Ukraine and Belarus and a €1.4 billion increase in provisions for expected credit losses in these countries.
 The large loss comes after a record profit of €2.5 billion in 2021, of which €2.4 billion were retained, adding to the already sizeable capital buffer.
-The 2022 loss will likely return useable equity to the 2020 level.
+Useable equity still remains above the 2020 level.

 While profitability considerations are generally not a key determinant of MDB ratings, the EBRD's financial performance matters more than is the case for most peers.
 Shareholders have provided a solid buffer of paid-in capital, with the expectation that the bank will manage to grow its operations through retained earnings.
 The bank works with a Net Income Allocation Framework, which it adopted in 2016 and which - among other things - proposes that on a rolling three-year basis, at least 75% of the bank's growth in member's equity should be retained in reserves.
-Over the period 2019-2021, In the past three years, only 4% have been distributed on average.
-As of September 2022, cumulative retained earnings stood at €11.9 billion, supplementing paid-in capital of €6.2 billion.
+In the past three years, only 4% have been distributed on average.
+In 2022, cumulative retained earnings stood at \le 12.1 billion, supplementing paid-in capital of \le 6.2 billion and other reserves of close to \le 1 billion.